The-AVR/AVR-2022/content/en/advanced-drone-assembly/vmc-and-pcc-power/_index.md

 ![Pre-tinned Wires](pdu_pretin.jpg)

-After pre-tinning everything, place the battery leads on the battery pad and push the soldering iron down on the top of the leads until it heats up the solder enough to start melting.
-When doing this be sure to leave the iron on long enough so that the solder on the pad starts to heat up.
+After pre-tinning everything, place each lead on the corresponding pad and gently push the soldering iron down.
+Like we did with the XT60 connector we want to make sure to apply heat long enough for the solder on the pad and wire to join.

 ![Soldering wires to pads](pdu_solder_pads_3.jpg)

-Repeat for the both wires.

-After successfully soldering everything to the PDB, use a voltmeter to test and make ensure that there are no shorts between the positive and negative connections.
+Repeat this process for the other two wires.
+After successfully soldering the positive and negative wires to the PDB, use a multimeter to run a continuity test.
+This will ensure that there are no shorts between the positive and negative terminals.

 ![Checking connections](pdu_verification.jpg)

-Repeat for the second set of wires.

-You should now be at a place where you have all the parts as shown in the following image.
+You should now be at a place where you have the PDB soldered as shown in the following photo.

 ![Power Distribution Layout](power_layout.jpg)

-Place the PDU on top of the ESC standoffs and secure using M2.5 nuts from your AVR kit.
+Finally, place the PDB on top of the ESC standoffs and secure using M2.5 nuts from your AVR kit.

 ![Mounting the PDB](pdu_mounting.jpg)

-Next route the wires through the middle plate and back out to the front of the drone.
-This will keep wires tidy, out of the way of the battery once assembled, and ready for attachment to the buck converters.